Ninja Coffee Bar just sounds cool. You might not have a clue what it is, but its name tells you to expect something amazing.

 Some coffee drinkers prefer the Keurig because of the pods.
 They simply want one cup of coffee each morning without the hassle of measuring grinds and using a frother to make a specialty drink.
 This Keurig is also relatively low-maintenance, and reviewers liked not having to clean filters and frothers before their next cup.
 It’s important to note that the K575 only works using the new pod by Keurig so if you plan on using older pods, you’re out of luck.

 Others like the options a single-serve brewer like the Ninja Coffee Bar provides.
 They can create a standard cup of coffee, or impress friends and relatives by brewing a soy macchiato on demand.
 It does require more effort to keep clean because of the frother and reusable filter, but in return, you receive a coffeehouse experience without leaving the comfort of your own home; or your pajamas for the matter.
-If that doesn’t convince you to buy, perhaps Sofia Vergara will:

 I hope this information helped you decide which machine is best for you!
 Whether you like to keep it simple with a Keurig or try your hand at being a barista at home with a Ninja, you will have a delicious cup of coffee in the comfort of your own home.
 Enjoy!